technmsg/blog/v2/content/solar/solar-ongoing.md

 ### Costs

-All in, the system cost was **$16,964**.
-That includes panels, inverter, materials, permits, labor, monitoring, service, etc.
+All in, the system cost was **$16,965**.
+That includes panels, inverter, materials, permits, labor, monitoring, service, postage for grant applications, etc.

-To date, I've received $5,089 back from several sources:
+To date, I've received $5,694 back from several sources:

+* $5,089 Residential Renewable Energy Tax Credit (30% of 16,964)
 * $500 "thank you" gift card from SEW
-* $5,089 Residential Renewable Energy Tax Credit (30% of 16,964)
+* $105 in utility bill reductions (from energy I generated rather than bought)

-That makes my out-of-pocket cost **$11,375**.
+That makes my out-of-pocket cost **$11,271**.

 I'm still expecting the following credits: